RyotaMitaraiWeb/Chat.NET/client/src/styles/README.md

 The background class will apply the palette color as a background color with an appropriate contrast text.
 The text class applies the palette as a text color.
 The outlined class applies the palette as a text and border color (by default, the border has a width of 1px).

 For the text and outlined variants, you can also mark them as interactive, which applies a ripple of the respective colors.

+The ``$outlined`` parameter is used in components like chips that are already wrapped up in outlined containers, but still desire some of the effects provided by the mixin.

 The following SCSS variables (representing the app's theming) are available: